bhumphrey0x20/Vehicle-Detection-and-Tracking/README.md

 * README.md - project summary
 * writeup.md - project implementation
 * vehicle_detection.ipynb - python code
-  * pyhon 3.6
-  * numpy 1.14
-  * opencv 3.4
-  * scikit-learn 0.19.1
 * getImages.py - python script to extract training videos from labeled data set
 * project_video_DetectT40.mp4 - video of vehicle dectection using linear SVM
 * project_video_Detect_rbf.mp4 - video of vehicle dectection using SVM with rbf kernel

 The goals / steps of this project are the following: